What are we trying to learn?

 About the study

-The visits will include standard clinical procedures that you might encounter when you attend an eye exam.
+The visits will include standard clinical procedures that you might encounter when you attend an eye exam and the use of one non-invasive device to measure tear evaporation.

 What are the requirements?